 While online meetings are recommended, small group (with participants filling 50% or less of the room capacity) face-to-face meetings are permitted with utmost care to prevent the infectious spread.

-The events organized by Shimane University and scheduled during the 2020 Second Semester should be thoroughly discussed regarding whether they should be held or not.
+The events organized by Shimane University and scheduled during the 2021 First Semester should be thoroughly discussed regarding whether they should be held or not.
 This will be decided by the authorized event organizer, while following this university’s points of notice, and requirements by the Japanese Government and the Shimane Prefecture Government.

 In addition, note the following points when organizing an event.